unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### 5.20 <a name="Element_reorder" href="#Element_reorder">Element: reorders, reorder</a>

-The reorder transform is applied after all transform except for those with `type="final"`.
+The reorder transform is applied after all transforms except for those with `type="final"`.

 This transform has the job of reordering sequences of characters that have been typed, from their typed order to the desired output order.
 The primary concern in this transform is to sort combining marks into their correct relative order after a base, as described in this section.
 The reorder transforms can be quite complex, keyboard layouts will almost always import them.

 The reordering algorithm consists of four parts:

 1. Create a sort key for each character in the input string.
-A sort key has 4 parts: (primary, index, tertiary).
+A sort key has 4 parts (primary, index, tertiary, quaternary):
    * The **primary weight** is the primary order value.
    * The **secondary weight** is the index, a position in the input string, usually of the character itself, but it may be of a character earlier in the string.
    * The **tertiary weight** is a tertiary order value (defaulting to 0).